pfink/nuimo-openhab-python/README.md

     1. `apt-get install python3-pip python3-dbus python3-gi python3-yaml`
     1. `pip3 install -r nuimo-openhab-python/requirements.txt`

-## OpenHab Configuration
+## openHAB Configuration

-Before you start the App, you should configure the OpenHab-side to define which items you want to control with your Nuimo.
+Before you start the App, you should configure the openHAB-side to define which items you want to control with your Nuimo.

-1. Create a group item with the name *Nuimo* on your OpenHab and add items you want to control with the Nuimo to that Group.
+1. Create a group item with the name *Nuimo* on your openHAB and add items you want to control with the Nuimo to that Group.
 1. Icons are not supported yet.
 As a "dirty workaround", you have to use labels for your items to define the icons showed on the 9x9 Nuimo LED matrix.
 The label have to be a string of the length of 81 chars (9x9) and consist of asterisks(`*`) for led=on and spaces (` `) for led=off.

 Please find an example configuration below: